-- If MiscSelect[0] = 0, the enclave will be loaded as it has no dynamic components. - if MiscSelect[0] = 1 and MiscMask[0] = 1, the enclave can only be loaded on SGX 2.0 platform. - if MiscSelect[0] = 1 and MiscMask[0] = 0, the enclave can be loaded on SGX 1.0 and 2.0 platform, and on SGX 2.0 platform, it can utilize the dynamic components.
+- If MiscSelect[0] = 0, the enclave will be loaded as if it has no dynamic components. - if MiscSelect[0] = 1, the enclave can only be loaded on SGX 2.0 platform.

 If UserRegionSize is not configured and the heap, stack and thread configuration only has static components, then: